Flotomate/product_docs/source/installation-guide/high-availability/ha-setup.rst

 ****************************************
-Flotomate High Availability Server Setup
+Motadata High Availability Server Setup
 ****************************************

 What is High Availability Setup?